bkonkle/chef-cookbooks/_sources/nextsteps.txt

 will be.

-To create a site cookbook, create a *site-cookbooks* directory underneath *deploy*.
+To create a site cookbook, create a *site-cookbooks* directory underneath *config*.
 Then, create a cookbook folder with a name like *mysite* inside.

 Recipes
 *******